NOOXY-research/NoService/readme.md

 // Description:
 // "youservice/entry.js" description.
 // Copyright 2018 NOOXY.
 All Rights Reserved.

-let files_path;
-let settings;
-// Your service entry point
+'use strict';

-function start(Me, api) {
+function Service(Me, api) {

-    // Get the service socket of your service let ss = api.Service.ServiceSocket;
+  // Here is where your service start this.start = ()=> {
-  // BEWARE!
-To prevent callback error crash the system.
-  // If you call an callback function which is not API provided.
-Such as setTimeout(callback, timeout).
-  // You need to wrap the callback funciton by api.SafeCallback.
-  // E.g. setTimeout(api.SafeCallback(callback), timeout)
-  let safec = api.SafeCallback;
-  // Please save and manipulate your files in this directory files_path = Me.FilesPath;
-  // Your settings in manifest file. settings = Me.Settings;
+    // where your service start.
+    // do your jobs here
   }

-// If the daemon stop, your service recieve close signal here. function close() {
+  // If the daemon stop, your service recieve close signal here. this.close = ()=> {
     // Saving state of you service.
     // Please save and manipulate your files in this directory }

-// Export your work for system here. module.exports = {
-  start: start,
-  close: close
 }
+// Export your work for system here. module.exports = Service;
 ```
 Beware that code in Service is ran as a superuser